Rubusch/linux-c/030__platform-devices/020__chardev_with_dt_binding/README.md

 Copy the module over to the target

 ## Userspace
-Easiest is to copy the folder `userspace`  to the target
+Compile cross, then copy the .elf over to the target.
 ```
 rpi$ cd ./userspace
 rpi$ make